Discover the surprising versatility of Johnson Baby Oil Uses in the Garden – from moisturizing delicate skin to enhancing your yard!

 19. Untangle Knots

 To untangle knots in garden hoses, ropes, and wires, apply a small amount of Johnson’s Baby Oil to them and wait for a few minutes before attempting to untangle them.
-Avoid using too much oil, as it may make the knots even more difficult to untangle.
+Avoid using too much oil, as it may make the knots even harder to untangle.